 We can add as many nodes as we want in the cluster on the fly in real time without any downtime.
 This is a unique feature provided by Hadoop.

-To learn the difference between Hadoop 2.x vs Hadoop 3.x refer this comparison guide.
+To learn the difference between Hadoop 2.x and Hadoop 3.x refer to this comparison guide.

 g.
 High throughput access to application data

 Hadoop Distributed File System provides high throughput access to application data.
 Throughput is the amount of work done in a unit time.
 It describes how fast the data is getting accessed from the system and it is usually used to measure the performance of the system.
 When we want to perform a task or an action, then the work is divided and shared among different systems.
 So all the systems will be executing the tasks assigned to them independently and in parallel.
 So the work will be completed in a very short period of time.
 In this way, the HDFS gives good throughput.
 By reading data in parallel, we decrease the actual time to read data tremendously.